 The following material is qualified in its entirety by the more detailed information and financial statements appearing elsewhere in this Official Statement.
 The offering of the Bonds to potential investors is made only by means of this entire Official Statement.
 Potential investors must read this entire Official Statement to obtain information essential to making an informed investment decision.
 No person is authorized to detach this summary from this Official Statement or to otherwise use it without the entire Official Statement.
-Investment in the Bonds is subject to certain investment considerations.
+Investment in the Bonds is subject to certain investment considerations, including certain risk factors related to the current COVID-19 pandemic.
 See "INVESTMENT CONSIDERATIONS."